Five tips for better bandsawing

-No-hassle approach delivers smooth, straight cuts
+Michael Fortune's no-hassle approach delivers smooth, straight cuts on the bandsaw.

 Synopsis: The bandsaw can be the most useful tool in the shop, provided you know how to set it up properly.
 Blade type, blade alignment, and correct tension are the keys to getting the bandsaw to do a multitude of woodworking jobs such as ripping stock and cutting smooth tenons, fine inlay stringing, perfect veneers, and curved patterns.